-• Standard – what most of us know to be geographic areas assigned to zip codes
+• Standard – what most of us know to be geographic areas assigned to ZIP codes

-• Post Office Box only – for delivery to PO Boxes at specific delivery addresses
+• Post Office Box Only – for delivery to PO Boxes at specific delivery addresses

 • Military – for routing mail to military installations

-• Unique – zip codes for businesses or facilities that get a high-volume of mail
+• Unique – ZIP codes for businesses or facilities that get a high volume of mail

-Here at Map Business Online we break zip codes into two categories:
+Here at MapBusinessOnline, we break ZIP codes into two categories:

-• Zip codes with Boundaries – Standard zip codes
+• ZIP codes with Boundaries – Standard zip codes

-Most business mapping software users expect a zip code to be a boundary based zip code, and most of them are.
-At last count we list 35,372 boundary based zip codes in the MBO Data Window zip code layer.
-We include a complete list of zip codes in Map Business Online as a separate dataset (more on this below in this blog) and that list contains 41,190 zips.
-That means point zip codes account for 5,818 zip codes across the nation.
+Most business mapping software users expect a ZIP code to be a boundary-based ZIP code, and most of them are.
+At the last count (Summer 2022), we list 33,426 boundary-based ZIP codes in the MapBusinessOnline Data Window ZIP code layer.
+We include a complete list of ZIP codes in MapBusinessOnline as a separate dataset (more on this below in this blog), and that list contains 40,991 zips.
+That means point ZIP codes account for 7,565 ZIP codes across the nation.

-Boundary Zips for Sales Territory Mapping
+Boundary ZIPs for Sales Territory Mapping

-Sales territory creation in MBO takes place when the user groups a series of zip codes together to form a shaded area of the map with a defined name.
-These zip codes can be assigned incrementally – one-by-one, or lassoed using a polygon creation tool, or they can be imported from a spreadsheet.
+Sales territory creation in MapBusinessOnline occurs when the user groups a series of ZIP codes together to form a shaded map area with a defined name.
+These ZIP codes can be assigned incrementally – one-by-one or lassoed using a polygon creation tool or imported from a spreadsheet.
 (See previous blog posts for complete instructions.)
-I guess you could also call this zip code mapping.
-And remember, in MBO you can conduct the same groupings with city limits, counties, states, Census tracts, zip 3’s, MSA’s, and even school districts.
+I guess you could also call this ZIP code mapping.
+And remember, in MapBusinessOnline, you can conduct the same groupings with city limits, counties, states, Census tracts, ZIP-3s, MSAs, and even school districts.
 In 2018 we also added Congressional Districts.

-Each territory or AOI, once created will list all of the boundary based zip codes that make up that specific area of interest.
-In the Data Window you’ll see your territory or AOI listed by name and neatly filed below your administrative district – zip codes in this case.
-In the lower left it will tell you how many boundaried zip codes you have in your AOI data set.
-The user is then able to export that list out of MBO for use in other applications.
+Each territory or AOI, once created, will list all of the boundary-based ZIP codes that make up that specific area of interest.
+In the Data Window, you’ll see your territory or AOI listed by name and neatly filed below your administrative districts – ZIP codes, in this case.
+In the lower left, it will tell you how many boundaried ZIP codes you have in your AOI dataset.
+The user can then export that list out of MapBusinessOnline for use in other applications.